sakshi29kumari/Razorpay-clone/README.md

 # Razorpay-clone
-This is razorpay clone website which is created by using tailwind css
+This is razorpay clone website which is created by using tailwind css.